mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

     sudo apt-get install -y --assume-yes lighttpd

-With that done you can test the install to see if Lighttpd is up and runnig by opening up a web browser and pointing it to the domain name or IP of your server like this; change `domain_name_or_IP` to match the domain name or IP address of the server you are working on:
+With that done you can test the install to see if Lighttpd is up and running by opening up a web browser and pointing it to the domain name or IP of your server like this; change `domain_name_or_IP` to match the domain name or IP address of the server you are working on:

     http://domain_name_or_IP